 The Difference Between Call and Announced Bets

-Many roulette fans believe that announced bets are synonymous with call bets.
-However, there is a slight difference between these two terms.
-Players do not have to place any money on the table if they make call bets.
-Roulette fans simply have to announce the bet they wish to make and the croupier marks it on the betting area.
+Many roulette fans believe that announced bets are synonymous with call bets, but there is a subtle difference between the two.
+Players do not have to place any money on the table when they make call bets; they simply announce the wager they wish to make, and the croupier marks it on the betting area.

-Since call bets are made on credit, these are illegal in many countries such as the UK.
-On the contrary, roulette enthusiasts who place announced bets have to immediately place money on the table.
+Because call bets are made on credit, they are illegal in many countries, such as the UK.
+By contrast, roulette enthusiasts who place announced bets must immediately put money on the table.